 Download the new Test Taker Handbook for the TOEFL ITP test for information on what to do before the test, what to expect on test day, getting ready for the test, score reporting, and policies and guidelines.

 Note-taking Policy Change

 Note taking during TOEFL ITP test administrations was not permitted in the past.
 This decision was made several decades ago based on research studies and the testing conditions available at that time.
 Since then, the ETS Research and Development teams have conducted extensive reviews of research studies that investigate various aspects of note taking.
 This literature does not provide a definitive conclusion that note taking has a positive or a negative impact on student scores.
-However, note taking does make students more confident when taking a test.
-The ability to take good notes is a useful skill in academia, and it is allowed in the TOEFL iBT® test.

 Test takers should use the blank spaces in the test book for note taking.
 Test takers are not allowed to bring their own scratch paper, nor will the test administrator distribute scratch paper.
 Answers must be marked on the answer sheets.